cdinger8/Landing-page/README.md

 # Landing-page
-landing page for odin project
+landing page for the Odin Project landing page assignment.